Nowembabazi/HELLO-MICROVERSE/README.md

 ## 📝 License

-This project is doesnot need a licensed.
+This project is doesnot need a license.